EhrmannS/geometr/README.md

 <img src="man/figures/README-unnamed-chunk-7-2.png" width="100%" />

-A `geom` has the slot `@window`, which contains a reference window, so to speak.
+A `geom` has the slot `@window`, which contains a reference window.
 This reference window can be used or modified in many functions of `geometr`

 ``` r
 visualise(`Currituck` = currituck, window = getExtent(currituck))